vanilla/vanilla/README.md

 Vanilla 2.2 requires PHP 5.3.
 Running `master` branch requires PHP 5.4, as will future official releases.

 Vanilla is compatible up to PHP 5.6 (the current release) and we always recommend using the lastest stable PHP release whenever possible.
+PHP 7.0 compatibility is expected in 2.3.

 Vanilla ships with a `.htaccess` file required for Apache support.
 Nginx and IIS require additional configuration.